 An external battery is essential for travelers who use their phones frequently throughout the day, as our batteries often drain a lot faster than we realize.
 With an external option, you can stop worrying about battery life and simply plug in when you start running low.

-When it comes to clothing, it’s good to pack versatile pieces that are suitable for work and play.
+When it comes to digital nomad clothing, it’s good to pack versatile pieces that are suitable for work and play.
 Since you have limited space in your suitcase, choose multipurpose garments that’ll allow for both day and nightwear.

 1. SiteSee Jumpsuit